-SAPU (sexual assault prevention for universities) - The Health Promotion Department administers SAPU, the required online interpersonal violence prevention program that all incoming first-year and transfer students take prior to their arrival on campus.
-In addition, incoming students and parents who participate in summer orientation attend interactive sessions facilitated by staff from the Health Promotion Department that cover risk reduction strategies and resources available to students on campus and in the Athens community.
+SAPU (sexual assault prevention for universities) -The Health Promotion Department administers SAPU, the required online interpersonal violence prevention program that all incoming first year and transfer students take prior to their arrival on campus.

 UMatter - Once students arrive on campus in the fall, there are many opportunities to participate in the UMatter upstander intervention training programs.
 UMatter empowers students to recognize and prevent potentially risky situations, including relationship violence, sexual assault, and alcohol poisoning.
-Students get to role play real-life scenarios with their peers and learn effective ways to intervene and get help for peers who might be at risk while also learning about campus resources available for support.
+Students role play real-life scenarios with their peers and learn effective ways to intervene and get help for peers who might be at risk while also learning about campus resources available for support.

-Other Programs and Educational Opportunities - Other programs are offered throughout the year, including large-scale presentations with nationally recognized guest presenters or targeted campus programming.
-Programs are tailored to specific populations on campus, and topics include but are not limited to: sexual assault prevention, relationship/dating violence prevention, consent, healthy relationships, supporting survivors/how to help a friend, and how to be an active upstander.
+Other Programs and Educational Opportunities -A comprehensive range of programs are offered throughout the year to support student connection, success, and well-being.
+Programs are tailored to specific needs and populations on our campus.
+Topics include but are not limited to: relationship and sexual assault prevention, healthy relationships, consent, supporting someone impacted by interpersonal violence, and upstander intervention training.
 The RSVP office also offers interpersonal violence education and training programs tailored to specific group needs and content areas upon request.
-In addition, the RSVP Peer Education program has a group of trained peer educators who assist the RSVP office in implementing awareness programs on campus, including prevention campaigns and interactive initiatives.
-Students who are interested in becoming an RSVP peer educator can call the Health Promotion Office at 706-542-8690 for more information.
+In addition, the RSVP Peer Education program has a team of trained peer educators who assist our office with awareness programs across campus.
+Groups of trained peer educators who assist the students who are interested in becoming an RSVP peer educator can call the Health Promotion Office at 706-542-8690 for more information.

 The UGA Police Department provides information about sexual assault, date rape, and other crime prevention information to students and parents during first-year orientation sessions each summer.
-UGA Police also offers sexual assault and other educational information on their website.
-In addition, the Police Department provides talks and presentations on related topics upon request.
+The UGA Police Department also offers sexual assault and other educational information on their website.
+In addition, the UGA Police provide talks and presentations on related topics upon request.